apache/cordova-js/README.md

 # Cordova-specific TODOs Before Final Integration

-- Consolidate the native geolocation plugin implementation; need a consistent native API. (post to dev list about this).
-Perhaps review how necessary this plugin is now on modern platform versions?
 - Related to above, come up with a consistent sensor plugin API.
   Functions like `getCurrent<data>` and `watch<data>` can be abstracted into a nice plugin.
 Compass, Accel, Geo should all be basically the